samsonjs/samhuri.net/public/posts/drafts/mach-o-symbol-and-relocation-tables.md

 JavaScript over the years as I learned that despite its warts [there are good parts](http://ca.video.yahoo.com/watch/630959/2974197) too.
 If you squint just right you can see that it's scheme with Algol syntax.
-HTML and CSS are what they are, but with WebKit running hi the show and only a single engine to target it's not that bad.
+HTML and CSS are what they are, but with WebKit running the show and only a single engine to target it's not that bad.
 I've gone from Eclipse to Emacs for the coding itself and highly recommend Emacs for Mojo development.
 There is nothing that I miss from the